rhysmeister/HACluster/README.md

 # HACluster

-A HA Cluster using pacemaker on CentOS 7
+A HA Cluster using pacemaker on CentOS 7.
+This branch is a 2 node cluster with no quorum and no stonith.

 # Useful links